meharfurqan/DSA_array-task/README.md

 # DSA_array-task
-It's was my first Git Repository!
+It was my first Git Repository!